hlenganeindustries-alt/Futures-backtesting/README.md

 A  futures trading research , studying how futures behave when opening below the 200-period moving average.

- Disclaimer (i have not tested this strategy with live funds , these results were simulated using python ,and yahoo finance 5minute price data)
---- This strategy is still a work in progress , I am still testing for the best possible entry criteria .
-This is just the logic behind the system
+ > ⚠️ Disclaimer
+Simulated results only — not financial advice.

+>This strategy has not been tested with live funds.
+All backtests were conducted using Python and Yahoo Finance 5-minute price data.
+The system remains a work in progress as I continue researching optimal entry criteria.
+The logic shown is purely educational.
 ## Strategy Overview

-This project investigates whether futures contracts that open significantly below their 200 MA tend to bounce back shortly after the NY market open.
+>This project investigates whether futures contracts that open significantly below their 200 MA tend to bounce back shortly after the NY market open.
 Which is 9:30 ET or 15:30 SAST.
 My trading approach is based heavely around exploiting the trading volume at the start of NY  market open. and one of those strategies is the mean reversion strategy . at the start of the session ,i antisipate it to return to its opening price at 9:30(ET).